 Dr. Josephson is a nasal and sinus specialist at Lenox Hill Hospital, and author of Sinus Relief Now.
 He continues: "Those two major reasons are post-nasal drip and gastroesophageal reflux disease (GERD)."
 So though anxiety can cause frequent swallowing and a tight throat, keep open minded about sinus problems and allergies, which can cause the post-nasal drip.

 "These two problems are often connected, and when one acts up the other gets worse," says Dr. Josephson.
 Mucus is normally produced in the nose and sinuses.
 Normally, 1-2 liters of mucus is produced.
 It "traps dirt infection and pollution.
 The mucus drips into your throat and you swallow about 10-12 times per minute."

-“This causes inflammation to the throat, leading to tightness and swelling and the need to swallow more frequently, thus causing discomfort,” notes Dr. Josephson.
+Infection, allergy, pollution, tobacco smoke and chemicals can change mucus's volume, pH and consistency.
+"This causes inflammation to the throat, leading to tightness and swelling and the need to swallow more frequently, thus causing discomfort," explains Dr. Josephson.

-Post-nasal drip increase can ante up GERD.
-When GERD gets triggered in this unpleasant cycle, says Dr. Josephson, “the reflux can cause swelling in the throat, causing the patient to feel tight in the throat, and this causes the patient to swallow more frequently than normal, giving the patient the sensation of constant swallowing."
+GERD can act up from post-nasal drip increase.
+It's a nasty cycle because when GERD acts up, "the reflux can cause swelling in the throat, causing the patient to feel tight in the throat, and this causes the patient to swallow more frequently than normal, giving the patient the sensation of constant swallowing."

 The reflux can cause a laryngospasm, "a sudden closure of the voice box which can make the patient feel like they are choking.
 This may spark a panic attack where the patient feels like (s)he cannot breathe.
 This sudden closure is to protect the lungs, and although scary, will not cause the patient to suffocate."